-The B.Sc.
-Programme is not subject to entry restrictions.
-Students can join the programme in the winter semester or in the summer semester, although we recommend starting in the winter semester.
-If you wish to start in the summer semester, you should contact the programme advisors and the counselling or advisory services in advance to receive individual study counselling.
+Entry restrictions do not apply to this programme.
+Students can begin the programme at the beginning of the winter or summer semester, though we recommend starting in the winter semester.
+Students proposing to start in the summer semester should contact the course advisors and the university's study counselling services to discuss their individual study plan.

 Please only submit the documents required for your enrolment directly in the SIM portal when completing your enrolment application.

 If you have any questions about the SIM portals, please visit our SIM Saarland support pages where you will find lots of information, videos and step-by-step instructions.